 The General Data Protection Regulation (GDPR) becomes law in the UK on 25 May 2018 and will be unaffected by our decision to leave the EU.
 The regulation strengthens the rights of individuals to control the way in which their personal information is used and increases obligations on businesses to ensure that any personal data they collect is dealt with in a fair and transparent way.
 If you have not already familiarised yourself with the provisions of the GDPR, and audited your business to ensure compliance, you need to do this now before the new requirements come into force.

-In the first of a two-part series of articles looking at GDPR, Dermot Callinan, commercial lawyer with Myers & Co in Stoke on Trent, Staffordshire, provides an overview of the key requirements.
-In the second article, he explains the steps you should take to prepare for them.
+In the first of a two-part series of articles looking at GDPR, the commercial lawyers with Myers & Co in Stoke on Trent, Staffordshire, provide an overview of the key requirements.
+In the second article, they explain the steps you should take to prepare for them.

 Individuals will have the right to:

 ‘The right to be forgotten exists where there is no compelling reason for personal information about an individual continuing to be held and used, for example where it is no longer needed for the purpose for which it was collected or where use of the information was only permissible because of the individual’s consent and this has since been withdrawn.
 However, it is not an absolute right which means that where, for instance, there is a legal obligation to continue to use the information or where the information is needed for the bringing or defending of a legal claim, a request for erasure can be refused.’

 Where someone asks for erasure and you determine that this should be respected, you will need to ensure that this occurs.
 You will also have to notify any third-party you have shared the information with so that they can take steps to erase it as well.